 Have content to post on social media

-Hands up if you’ve ever struggled (we’re talking clutching-a-coffee-cup-at-4am struggling) to come up with content for your social media profiles.
+Hands up if you’ve ever struggled (we’re talking clutching-a-coffee-cup-at-4am struggling) to come up with social media content.

 If you’re anything like the average business owner, you’ve spent your fair share of time scrolling through Instagram or Facebook.
 You’ve probably watched countless other business owners nailing their content and wondered how they always have something ready to go.